Autism Behavior IEP Lesson Plans

 When accommodations are written in the IEP, they should be used consistently and documented.
 If a student requires modifications rather than accommodations, such as reduced behavioral task demands or simplified self-monitoring expectations, those changes should be clearly reflected in the lesson and progress monitoring plan.

-Effective Teaching Strategies for Behavior Management and Autism
+Teaching Strategies for Autism Behavior Lessons

 Several evidence-based practices are especially useful for this student population.
 The strongest lessons combine direct instruction, repeated practice, and reinforcement in authentic contexts.